'Growing Pains' star and TV host Alan Thicke dies at age 69

 It premiered in September 1983 with great fanfare, boasting an innovative format and regulars including Richard Belzer, Arsenio Hall, Gilbert Gottfried and Fred Willard.
 But all too quickly, it was evident that Carson wasn’t going to be dethroned, and the ambitious “Thicke” disappeared into the night after one season.

-In the 1990s and beyond, Thicke stayed busy as a celebrity TV host and with guest shots on dozens of series, including “How I Met Your Mother” and, this year, the Netflix series “Fuller House” and the NBC drama “This Is Us.”
+“Certainly everything I needed to learn about failure, struggle, damage control, career rehabilitation and ego bashing I learned in that,” he said in a 1995 interview with the AP.

-Celebrities who had crossed paths with Thicke, whether through music, acting or simply as friends, expressed their sorrow at news of his death.
+In the 1990s and beyond, Thicke stayed busy as a celebrity TV host and with guest shots on dozens of series, including “How I Met Your Mother” and, this year, the Netflix series “Fuller House” starring Candace Cameron Bure and the NBC drama “This Is Us.”

 “You were a part of my family and hockey family.
 You will be greatly missed.
-My heart hurts,” Candace Cameron Bure tweeted.
+My heart hurts,” tweeted Bure, sister to Kirk Cameron.

 He began playing at age 5, but acknowledged he wasn’t very good at it.